-Stress is something that is going to naturally occur in every workplace, and every employee has likely dealt with work-related stress at some point in their working life.
-Back in 2020, the pandemic had a huge impact on work-related stress because of how it completely affected working environments and processes that people were used to, and we can all agree that no one likes change.
+Stress will naturally occur in every workplace, and every employee has likely dealt with work-related stress at some point in their working life.
+Back in 2020, the pandemic had a huge impact on work-related stress because it completely affected working environments and processes that people were used to, and we can all agree that no one likes change.

-No matter what your role is, whether you’re a manager, HR professional, leader or CEO, it is so important to take workplace stress seriously and not just because it’s the right thing to do for the health and wellbeing of your employees.
-Now more than ever you must make it your priority to help your employees manage stress levels effectively.
+No matter what your role is, whether you’re a manager, HR professional, leader or CEO, it’s important to take workplace stress seriously.
+And not just because it’s the right thing to do for the health and wellbeing of your employees.
+Now more than ever, you must make it your priority to help your employees manage stress levels effectively.

 What are the main causes of employee stress?